 KNOWLEDGE SKILLS//CAPABILITIES ATTITUDES/VALUES L Level Titles Level description Level Titles Level description Level Titles Level description 5 Knowing where else (strategic transfer) Knowing which types of leadership interventions are adequate in specific situations.
 Knowing how to transfer leadership approaches to other areas of life.
 Developing, constructing, transferring Developing an individual leadership style and techniques as a leader and applying it adequately in different situations.
 Incorporation Having internalised to lead when needed, respecting others needs in team work and to encourage open dialogue.
 Inspiring others to become better leaders.
-4 Knowing when (implicit understanding) Knowing how and when certain actions/behaviours as leader will affect the group and its results.
-Knowing when and how to apply appropriate leadership measures to solve problems or take opportunities.
-Discovering acting independently Acting as a leader and trying out a range of different leadership styles.
+4 Knowing when (implicit understanding) how to apply appropriate leadership Discovering acting independently Acting as a leader and trying out a range of different leadership styles.
 Applying them according to the situation and the objectives of the activity.
 Being able to coordinate work processes successfully.
 Commitment Feeling the need to be a good leader.
 Being determined to improve own leadership competences.
 3 Knowing how Knowing different leadership styles and techniques and how they are related to specific performances of a group and outcomes of a project.
 Knowing how to organise a process in a group to reach a goal Deciding/ selecting Taking the lead and applying specific leadership techniques which seem to be appropriate according to the perception of the situation based on own experiences.
 Motivation/ appreciation Valuing leadership and being motivated to develop own leadership competence.
 2 Knowing why (distant understanding) Knowing why leadership is important to reach a goal in a group/team.
 Knowing that different leadership styles exist and that different leadership approaches can affect the work of/in the group.
 Using, imitating Occasionally applying leadership concepts & actions (like taking responsibility, taking decision, delegating work) as copied from a role model or as being instructed to.
 Perspective taking Being interested in leadership and its potentials.
 Anticipating which role leadership has in own life.
 1 Knowing what Knowing what leadership is, what competences and tasks leadership includes.
 Perceiving Recognising situations where leadership is either executed or needed.
 Self- orientation Only being interested in leadership when one is affected by it.

-3. Digital Competences when delivering learning/training
+3. Digital and Facilitation Competences when delivering learning/training